mjbrownie/django_completeme/README.md

 ## Limited Jinja Support.

     I've added some jinja support for {% include '' %} {% extend "" %} and {% static "" %}

+## TESTING

+    django needs to be in sys.path along with DJANGO_SETTINGS_MODULE in your environment.

+    To test...

+    :python import django

+    should not result in an error

+    :python from django.conf import settings; print settings.INSTALLED_APPS :python from django.conf import settings; print settings.TEMPLATE_DIRS

+    should show the apps template dirs you need

+    I've only tested this on a mac with vim 7.3 and django 1.4

+    If stuff like django python/jedi is working fine but the template completion isn't try

+    :YcmDebugInfo

+    Useful error messages related to failed imports will appear